Cosc310Group10/ChatBot/README.md

  <br>
  <p>Feature 1: Spellcheck</p>
  <br><br>
- <p>An additional feature added within this assignment was a spellcheck function, which takes the user input and scans it against a  ictionary containing over 100000 words.
-If the word is matched within the dictionary, the system presumes it has been spelt correctly.
-If any of the user input is decalred to be spelt incorrectly, the system will output a default message letting the user know they have mispelled their input</p>
+ <p>An additional feature added within this assignment was a spellcheck function.
+This function takes the user input and scans it against a  ictionary containing over 100000 words.
+If each word from the user input is matched within the dictionary, the system presumes the user input has been spelt correctly.
+If any of the user input is decalred to be spelt incorrectly, the system will output a default message from this function letting the user know they have mispelled their input.
+As a result, when the user mispells their input our system will not just reply with a default message saying it does not understand; but will provide more direction to the user by letting them know something has been misspelt.</p>
  <br><br>
 <p>Feature 2: Translation<p>
 <br><br>
-<p>The translation API that has been added effectively allows the system to take in user input in Spanish, translate it to english and respond.
-This allows our chat bot to respond to a wider variety of input, making the implementation of it more applicabile to a "real world" setting</p>
+<p>The translation API that has been added, effectively allows the system to take in user input in Spanish, translate it to english and respond.
+This allows our chat bot to respond to a wider variety of input, making the implementation of it more applicabile to a "real world" setting.</p>
 <br><br>
 <p> Feature 3: Tokenizer</p>
 <br><br>
-<p> The addition of the Tokenizer toolkit allows for our code to flow smoother.
-The tokenizer breaks down the users input into single word strings placed into an array.
-This implementation allows the system to already know the key word being searched for instead of scanning through the users entire input. </p>
+<p> The addition of the Tokenizer toolkit allows for the flow of our program to run smoother.
+The tokenizer breaks down the users input into single word strings placed into index's within an array.
+This implementation allows the system to detect the key word being searched for within the hashmaps instead of scanning through the users entire input. </p>